Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 Trump's order seeks to chip away at that protection by offering a new interpretation of the law.
 The order argues, in essence, that if the social media companies restrict certain voices on their platforms, the companies should be stripped of their legal immunity, opening the doors to a wave of lawsuits over content seen as defamatory.

-Legal experts greeted the order with heavy skepticism, saying, absent a new law passed by Congress, the order would not be legally binding.
+Legal experts greeted the order with heavy skepticism, saying, absent a new law passed by Congress, it would not be legally binding.

 "It flies in the face of 25 years of judicial precedent, that has been federal precedent in almost every circuit court," said Kate Klonick, a law professor at St. John's University School of Law in New York.
 "It's not the role of the president to interpret federal law."